kpmatta/quant_strategy_lab/README.md

 - `LLM_API_KEY` (or `OPENAI_API_KEY`)
 - `LLM_TIMEOUT` (default: `120`, seconds)

-If you want the UI to call MCP tools directly without the LLM, select **Direct MCP tool** in the agent tab.
+If you want the UI to call MCP tools directly without the LLM, use **Manual Mode**.

 ### Environment variables via `.env`